-- Day orders are active for the remaining day until it is executed or cancelled or otherwise it expires after the close, i.e. when the market enters post-trading. - Immediate or Cancel (IOC): The order behaves differently depending on the applicable trading mode. - Continuous trading - Any quantity not immediately executed on entry automatically cancels back to the user. - Fill or Kill (FOK): The order is executed in full immediately on entry or else the whole order is cancelled.
-It is only possible to place FOK orders during continuous matching. - Good till Cancel (GTC): The order is active until it is executed, cancelled or the expiration date of the instrument.
+- Day orders are active for the remaining day until it is executed or cancelled or otherwise it expires after the close, i.e. when the market enters post-trading. - Immediate or Cancel (IOC): The order behaves differently depending on the applicable trading mode. - Continuous trading - Any quantity not immediately executed on entry automatically cancels back to the user. - Call auction - The order is active in the order book during the relevant auction phase and any quantity not executed as part of the uncross is automatically cancelled. - Fill or Kill (FOK): The order is executed in full immediately on entry or else the whole order is cancelled. - Good till Cancel (GTC): The order is active until it is executed, cancelled or the expiration date of the instrument.
 On the expiration date, the order expires after the close in the same way as a day order.
-The order retains its time priority across dates. - Good till Date (GTD): The order is active until it is executed or cancelled or otherwise on a specified date in the future the order expires after the close in the same way as a day order.
-The order retains its time priority across dates.
+The order retains its time priority across dates. - Issuing Auction markets allow GTC orders (remaining orders are cancelled after the auction is executed) -GTC is the only order type allowed in auction markets. - Note that indicative quotes are day "orders", indicative markets in general do not support any time-in-force conditions.
+The only exceptions is the STO Mortgage Rates market that requires indicative quotes to be expressed using orders as the mortgage rates are relatively seldom changed - thus GTCs are allowed. - Good till Date (GTD): The order is active until it is executed or cancelled or otherwise on a specified date in the future the order expires after the close in the same way as a day order.
+The order retains its time priority across dates. - On Open: The order is active only during the Opening Auction phase and any quantity left unexecuted after the opening uncross is automatically cancelled.
+They can be specified as market priced (MOO) or limit priced (LOO) orders.
+This time-in-force condition is only available for markets that start the main trading session with an auction and can only be entered during the current day's opening auction. - Limit On Open Order (LOO) is an order to buy or sell at a specified price or better that is to be executed only during the Opening Auction.
+LOO orders will execute only at the price determined by the Opening Auction. - Market on Open (MOO) is an order to buy or sell at the market that is to be executed only during the Opening Auction.
+MOO Orders will execute only at the price determined by the Opening Auction.
+As the purpose of a Market Order is to price itself aggressively enough to put itself ahead of any competing limit order, the result is that the Market Order will always have the highest priority when allocating matched volume in the uncross of the Auction.